matttrichards/geocode/README.md

-# geocode — short, shareable location codes
+# geoloc — short, shareable location codes
 You can play around with a simple UI I built for it here: https://geoloc.cc/

 Feel free to build your own UI!

-A geocode code turns a precise point on Earth into a short, human-shareable string like `h3xex8`, and back — with **no server, no database, and no central authority**.
+A geoloc code turns a precise point on Earth into a short, human-shareable string like `h3xex8`, and back — with **no server, no database, and no central authority**.
 The mapping is a pure function of published constants, so anyone can compute the same codes offline, in any language, or on paper.